SamuraiOndo/various-tools/README.md

 # various-tools
-where i'll throw my tools that don't belong anywhere else
+this is where i'll throw my tools that don't belong anywhere else